MarquetteQuantum/MOLRATES/H2O-H2O/Non-LTE/README.md

     Temp_rot = 250.d0
 ```

-and set the value of the desired **Rotational Temperature** to this variable.
+and set the value of this variable to the desired rotational temperature.

 **Note:** One can modify it further to run a loop over ranges of temperatures.
 For example: